Girobank: Operations

-Competition

-The commercial banks had not been slow to respond to the challenge of competing with National Giro and had developed their own credit transfer service known as Bank Giro, primarily aimed at the same utilities that the Giro had attracted.
-It still mainly required a visit to a bank branch and there was no free postage for the remitter.

-The banks had also responded to the criticism that they were secretive about their tariffs and for the first time published a standard tariff for personal customers.
-They also began heavy advertising to the personal banking sector in order to capture the customers that National Giro had been forced to give up on during the period between the Green Light and the relaunch of Free Banking some seven years later.
-They had also adopted new services such as credit cards, personal loans and revolving credit accounts which Girobank could not easily do until it had a significant base.

-Although the Giro did offer personal loans through a third party, it did not offer many of these main services on its own behalf until after the relaunch in 1978.
-It added savings accounts, overdrafts, revolving credit accounts, credit and debit cards, and was instrumental in the formation of the LINK ATM consortium of smaller banks and building societies which led the commercial clearing banks to begin linking their own networks which they had hitherto refused to do.
-It was also quick to establish internet banking and mass market it to its customers.
+By the late 1980s, Girobank was Britain's sixth largest bank.

 Privatisation and beyond

-The Alliance & Leicester won a bidding process for the Girobank operation in 1989 after the government decided to privatise it.
+Alliance & Leicester – at that time a building society – won a bidding process for the Girobank operation in 1989 after the Conservative government privatised the bank, as part of a programme of sales of state-owned businesses.
 The transaction was completed in 1990 and by this time the bank was essentially indistinguishable from its competitors, apart from its use of post offices to transact cash business.
 The contract with the Post Office was to continue to be an exclusive one for a fixed period after privatisation.
 After privatisation, the bank expanded and opened a £9.5 million operations centre in Wigan.

 The personal banking business of Girobank became part of the Alliance & Leicester Building Society.
-The Business Banking arm continued to use the Girobank name as a wholly owned subsidiary of the Alliance and Leicester, repositioned as a cash handler and credit card processor for retailers and other banks.
-In 2003 the Girobank brand was dropped, with the business renamed Alliance & Leicester Commercial Bank following further consolidation in the Alliance & Leicester Group.
-In May 2010, Alliance & Leicester was acquired by Grupo Santander and the name Alliance & Leicester was replaced by Santander UK.
+The business banking arm continued to use the Girobank name as a wholly owned subsidiary of the Alliance and Leicester, repositioned as a cash handler and credit card processor for retailers and other banks.
+In 2003 the Girobank brand was dropped, with the business renamed Alliance & Leicester following further consolidation in the Alliance & Leicester group.
+In May 2010, Alliance & Leicester was acquired by Grupo Santander and the Alliance & Leicester brand was replaced by Santander UK.

-The name "Girobank" continued in use on some giro credits intended for paying bills, along with the Alliance & Leicester "plus" logo.
+The Girobank wording continued in use on some credit slips intended for paying bills, along with the Alliance & Leicester "plus" logo.
 Some councils were continuing to use the original name "Post Office Giro" in 2011.

-On 17 March 2009, a campaign was launched to bring back Girobank.
+In March 2009, a campaign was launched to bring back Girobank.
 Backers included MPs, trade unions and small businesses.